 Table 3 reveals that there were increases in the mean nurses' performance scores of pin site care and progressive relaxation with deep breathing in the posttest compared to the pretest.
-These increases were highly statistically significant, with $p \le 0.001$
+These increases were highly statistically significant, with $p \le 0.001$ .

 Figure 2 displays improvements in the nurses' performance level regarding pin site care in the posttest than pretest.
-The percentage of competent performance among the studied nurses changed from 9.37% in the pretest to 87.5% in the posttest.
+The percentage of competent performance among the studied nurses changed from 9.37% to 87.5%.